 pip install eunomia-mcp

-Then create a FastMCP server and add the Eunomia middleware with a few lines of code:
+Then create a FastMCP server and add the Eunomia middleware in one line:

 server.py